SOLAS-TTRPG/SOLAS/README.md

 How fast your character is able to move during a turn.
 This is a number of tiles equal to 3 plus your **Dexterity** score.

 ## Heart
-How much of a beating your character can take before falling.
+How much of a beating your character can take, and once it reaches zero you begin fading.
 This number is equal to your **Constitution** plus your character's level, and is brought back up to full after resting.

 ## Stamina
 This is your physical ablness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
 The upper limit of this is 3, and the regeneration is equal to your **Constitution** score.
 Your stamina is brought back up to full after combat ends.